 Meanwhile, Mushi Productions went bankrupt.
 However, the company was revived four years later, and is still in existence today.
 Some of Mushi Productions’ former employees went on to found Madhouse Productions and Sunrise.
 Madhouse Productions is known for such titles as Chobits, Death Note, and Trigun.
 Sunrise has produced such titles as Mobile Suit Gundam, Inuyasha, Cowboy Bebop, and Code Geass: Lelouch of the Rebellion.
 Suddenly, many young animators found themselves being thrust into directorial positions, and this sudden influx of young talent helped bring about a wide variety of experimentation.

-Nippon Animation evolved from Zuiyo Enterprises, an animation studio that produced popular children’s anime in early and mid-1970’s.
+Nippon Animation evolved from Zuiyo Enterprises, an animation studio that produced popular children’s anime in the early and mid-1970’s.
 One of their best-known works is Heidi, Girl of the Alps, which was directed by Isao Takahata.
 The success of Heidi allowed Hayao Miyazaki and Takahata to start World Masterpiece Theater, a series that included stories based on famous works of literature.
 Miyazaki and Takahata left Nippon Animation in 1979 in the middle of the production of Anne of Green Gables in order to make Lupin III: The Castle of Cagliostro.

 The 1970’s also marked the beginning of the “mecha” genre.
 Some of the early shows for this genre include Mazinger Z, Science Ninja Team Gatchaman (known as Battle of the Planets or G-Force or G-Force: Guardians of Space in the United States), Space Battleship Yamato (known to American audiences as Star Blazers), and Mobile Suit Gundam.